 If you are planning to visit Siquijor, one thing you should know is that during the Spanish colonial period, the island was called Isla Del Fuego (Island of Fire).
 Siquijor is popular because of the witches and healers between the locals.
-There are many things to do in Siquijor Island and we tried the best Siquijor tourist spots we can find.
+There are many things to do in Siquijor Island and we tried as many beaches in Siquijor as we could find.

 The province itself is quiet and peaceful, plus there are some lovely serene coastal areas you can go to.
 We will guide you in our 2 Days Siquijor Itinerary.
 These beaches are perfect for swimming alone, with loved ones, and friends.
 You can combine your itinerary in Siquijor with Dumaguete and Apo Island.

 GETTING TO SIQUIJOR ISLAND

 If you are getting to Siquijor from Cebu you will have to ride a bus until Liloan which is 4.5 hours from the South Terminal in Cebu City.
 Once in Liloan you will take a ferry to Sibulan.

 Once in Sibulan, you will then ride a jeepney/tricycle to Dumaguete City and from the city to Dumaguete port.
 The whole trip will take you 7-9 hours depending on the traffic and the waiting time for buses, jeepneys, tricycles and ferries.

 GETTING TO SIQUIJOR ISLAND FROM DUMAGUETE